wp-plugins/skype-online-status/readme.txt

 And some new features:

+- internationalization
 - widgetized!
 - lots of new templates
 - some new tags for the template files,
 - a 'Reset options' button to revert to original settings and a 'Remove' button to completely clear the plugin settings from your database
 - a quicktag to display a Skype Status button in posts and page content!
 - editable template
 - language switch for Skype default status texts
 - download skype now link (replaceable with your own referral link since version 2.6)
-     - automatic plugin upgrade check showing on the options page!

-Since version 2.6.1.0 there is a customizable Skype Status Widget available :)
+Since version 2.6.3.0 there are unlimited customizable Skype Status Widgets available :)
+This version 2.6.4.0 is geared towards internationalization...
+Anyone who wants to contribute, please consider doing a translation.

 == Notes ==